adimunot21/TCTD-Pump/Electronics.md

 The system is run using a microcontroller (Arduino UNO) connected to a stepper motor via a driver (A4988).
 A bubble sensor and buzzer are connected to the board as well.

-The motor driver allows to easily control the steppper motor. it requires a 12V supply from a battery:
+The motor driver allows to easily control the steppper motor. it requires a 12V supply from a battery Connect a 47 uF capacitor between the two battery pins:
 12V --> VMOT
 Gnd --> GND

+Connect the 12V battery to Vin on arduino as well to power it.
+12V --> Vin

 The 4 wires from the stepper motor go into 1A 1B 2A 2B according to thei coil configurations.
 To figure out the pairs, use try and error.